pragma-turner/tavernsandtales/_posts/2024-03-12-season-2-session-9.md

 # Landfall <a name="landfall"/>

 **The Beekepers** have been traveling towards the **Southern Mistwood Forest**, specifically the **Mistwood Monarch** in search of **Balphagore, Lord of Chains** (AKA **Balphy**).
-**The Sharp-Knife Gang** has quested the party with bring **Balphy** safely back to Landfall.
+**The Sharp-Knife Gang** has quested the party with bringing **Balphy** safely back to Landfall.

 ### In Flight

-**The Beekeepers** find themselves running from red-robed cultists and a very cranky Displacer Beast. **Heimer** wakes up from his recent bout of somnolence and throws together a mish-mash of cogs, springs, and crystal-oscillators to quickly throw together a tiny flamethrower.
+**The Beekeepers** find themselves running from red-robed cultists and a very cranky Displacer Beast. **Heimer** wakes up from his recent bout of somnolence and throws together a mish-mash of cogs, springs, and crystal-oscillators to create a tiny flamethrower.
 He tosses a glob of grease at the cultists and lights it with a bout of flame from his new toy.
-Screams and growls echo after the party, and it is only moments until they hear the synchopated patter of the six-legged feline monstrosity following them.
+Screams and growls echo after the party, and it is only moments until they hear the syncopated patter of the six-legged feline monstrosity following them.

-The black-coated cat is just readying to pounce on **Grizz** when the ranger reaches all new levels of panic and sprouts wings!
+The black-coated cat is readying to pounce on **Grizz** when the ranger reaches all new levels of panic and sprouts wings!
 With his new-found source of flight, he grabs **Heimer** and **Fen** by their scruffs and leaps over the gorge of the river.
 At the same instant, **Fen** uses his minor-illusion abilities to make a false image of **Grizz** frozen with fear.
 The jaguar-from-hell pounces through the illusion and tumbles into the rocks and roaring water below.

-The party finds a nice shallow cave to rest in only to quickly be disturbed by a prowling owlbear.
+The party finds a nice shallow cave to rest in, but they don't rest for long before they are disturbed by a prowling owlbear.
-Thinking quickly on his feet, **Fen** uses an illusion of the displacer beast's growl to keep the predator away from their cave and the party gets a good night of sleep.
+Thinking quickly on his feet (or maybe in his sleeping bag?), **Fen** uses an illusion of the displacer beast's growl to keep the predator away from their cave and the party gets a good night of sleep.
 They set out the next day and briefly get turned around, but **Grizz** flies up into the sky to get a view of the surrounding landscape and gets them back on track.
 After another day of traveling, **The Beekeepers** reach **The Southern Mistwood**.